Trusted Vedic Astrology Platform

 Varaha Mihira · ~6th century CE

-One of the earliest systematized Jyotish treatises, establishing the foundational rules for planetary aspects (the 7th full aspect and sign-specific special aspects of Guru, Shani, and Mangal), and the concept of planetary war (Graha Yuddha) for planets within 1° of each other.
+One of the earliest systematized Jyotish treatises, establishing foundational rules for planetary aspects (the 7th full aspect and sign-specific special aspects of Guru, Shani, and Mangal), and the concept of planetary war (Graha Yuddha) for planets within 1° of each other in longitude.

 TESTIMONIALS

-AstroKund serves individual charts, professional consultation workflows, and high-volume API products.
+AstroKund powers individual chart readings, professional Jyotish consultation workflows, and high-volume API products across industries.

 I use AstroKund's Navamsha and Shashtiamsha outputs when preparing session notes.
 The Ashtakavarga bindu grid alone saves me forty minutes of manual calculation per client.
 The PDF report is detailed enough that I can hand it to a client without re-formatting.